Acceleration is finite, I think according to some laws of Physics.- Terry Riley

 Run the commands to Compile and Upload the code in the terminal and see the yield on Screen.
-Taking the following several minutes, it will exhibit every one of the parameters.
+Taking following several minutes, it will exhibit every one of the parameters.
 In the wake of guaranteeing that everything works effortlessly, you can use this venture every day or make this venture a little part of a much greater assignment.
 Whatever your needs you now have one more contraption in your accumulation.

 Step 5: Applications and Features

-Manufactured by STMicroelectronics, ultra-compact low-power high performance 3 axes linear accelerometer belonging to the motion sensors.
+Manufactured by STMicroelectronics, ultra compact low-power high performance 3 axes linear accelerometer belonging to the motion sensors.
 The AIS328DQTR is appropriate for application such as Telematics and Black Boxes, In-Dash Car Navigation, Tilt / Inclination Measurement, Anti-Theft Device, Intelligent Power Saving, Impact Recognition and Logging, Vibration Monitoring and Compensation and Motion-Activated Functions.

 Step 6: Conclusion

-If you’ve been contemplating to explore the universe of the Raspberry Pi and I2C sensors, then you can shock yourself by making use of the hardware basics, coding, arranging, authoritative, etc. In this method, there might be a couple of errands that may be straightforward, while some may test you, move you.
+If you’ve been contemplating to explore the universe of the Raspberry Pi and I2C sensors, then you can shock yourself by making used of the hardware basics, coding, arranging, authoritative, etc. In this method, there might be a couple errands that may be straightforward, while some may test you, move you.
 In any case, you can make a way and flawless it by changing and making a formation of yours.

-For example, you can begin with the thought of a Behavior Tracker Prototype to monitor and depict the physical movements and body stances of animals with AIS328DQTR and Raspberry Pi using Python.
-In the above task, we have utilized the fundamental computations of an accelerometer.
+For example, You can begin with the thought of a Behavior Tracker Prototype to monitor and depict the physical movements and body stances of animals with AIS328DQTR and Raspberry Pi using Python.
+In the above task, we have utilized fundamental computations of an accelerometer.
 The protocol is to create a system of accelerometer along with any Gyrometer and a GPS, and a supervised(machine) learning algorithm(support vector machine (SVM)) for automated behavior identification of animals.
-This to be followed by the collection of parallel sensor measurements and evaluation of the measurements by using a support vector machine (SVM) classification.
-Use different combinations of independent measurements(sitting, walking or running) for training and validation to determine the robustness of the prototype.
-We will attempt to make a working rendition of this prototype sooner rather than later, the configuration, the code, and modeling work for more behavioral modes.
+This to be followed by the collection of parallel sensor measurements and evaluation of the measurements by using support vector machine (SVM) classification.
+Use different combinations of independent measurements(sitting, walking or running) for training and validation to determine of robustness of the prototype.
+We will attempt to make a working rendition of this prototype sooner rather than later, the configuration, the code, and modeling works for more behavioral modes.
 We believe all of you like it!